 Figure 22.
-Protocol Test Manager : Saving a test cases Profile
+Protocol Test Manager: Saving a test case Profile

 This action should open a Save dialog.
 By default, the Profile is saved in the user Documents folder, but you can change the default by navigating to another directory location as necessary.